tbleicher/clean-architecture-python/src/docs/06a_authentication.md

         return TokenDataDTO(token=token)

     def get_token(self, user) -> str:
-        """create token with user data as payload""" payload = {"sub": user.id, "user": get_token_user(user)}
+        """create token with session user data as payload""" session_user = SessionUser.parse_obj(user.dict())
+        payload = {"sub": user.id, "user": session_user.dict()}

         return create_access_token(payload, self.config)
 ```

 The first two blocks in the `authenticate_user` method lookup the user and validate the provided password against the stored password hash.
-If there is no user or the password does not match we raise a custom `AuthError` with a message to inform the user.
+If there is no user or the password does not match we raise a custom `AuthError` to inform the user.

-If the user has been authenticated we generate a password based on the user's data.
-We use the `get_token_user` function to filter the user attributes that we want to include in the token.
-The token generation is handed to a dedicated method (`get_token`).
-This is not only cleaner but it also gives us a way to generate tokens for our tests.
+If the user has been authenticated we generate a token based on the user's data.
+The token generation is handled by a dedicated method (`get_token`).
+This is not only cleaner but it also gives us a way to generate tokens for a given user for our tests.

+We use the `SessionUser` entity (defined in `domain.users`) to enforce and limit the user attributes that we want to include in the token.
+Only the attributes that make up the SessionUser will be part of the token data.
+As a side effect we also can generate a `SessionUser` entity from the data in a valid token.

 ### Dependency setup